 - Stone Mountain Park Adventure - No limitations

-To sign up for a field trip just print and fill out the Field Trip Reservation Form on the website and send it to the Stone Mountain Park address on the form with your school's check at least 21 days prior to your visit.
+To sign up for a field trip just fill out the online Field Trip Reservation Form and submit or print it out and send it to the Stone Mountain Park address on the form with your school's check at least 21 days prior to your visit.
 When we receive your check we will email you a paid booking confirmation.

 A. HELP LINES